commercetools/commercetools-bundles-starter/packages/platform-extension-dynamic-bundles/docs/index.md

 ---
 layout: default
-title: Platform Extension - Static Bundles
+title: Platform Extension - Dynamic Bundles
 ---
+Based of the static bundles extension.
+This package serves as a starter for dynamic bundles to customize your cart flow solution.

 # Platform Extension - Static Bundles
 {: .no_toc }